 During spring training in St. Augustine, Florida, in 1890, team President Spalding told reporters, “I think [Hutchison] will become the star of the league, and I am not forgetting Clarkson either.”17 Sportswriters must have had a field day with the sporting-goods magnate’s audacity to compare Hutchison with the sport’s premier hurler, John Clarkson, who had led the NL in wins (49) for the third time in five seasons and innings (620) for the fourth time in that stretch.
 But Spalding’s pronouncement was prescient: Hutchison commenced a phenomenal three-year stretch.

-Hutchison began his second season by defeating the Reds, 5-4, in front of 6,500 spectators in League Park in Cincinnati.18 The Colts, as the Chicago team was called, struggled to play .500 ball for almost four months and by August 7 languished in fifth place (44-43), 14½ games behind the front-running Brooklyn Bridegrooms.
+Hutchison began his second season by defeating the Reds, 5-4, in front of 6,500 spectators in League Park in Cincinnati.18 The Colts, as the Chicago team was called, struggled to play .500 ball for almost four months.
+In the first game of a double header against the Cleveland Spiders in League Park on August 6, Hutchison lost 8-1 to hurler making his first big-league appearance, Cy Young.
+The following day, the club languished in fifth place (44-43), 14½ games behind the front-running Brooklyn Bridegrooms.
 Unexpectedly, the club went on a roll the next day.
 Hutchison tossed a one-hitter, yielding only a scratch hit in the ninth inning, in beating the Cleveland Spiders, 7-0, on August 8.19 The Colts won 18 of 23 games, all but four on the road, and returned to Chicago on September 4 to play their final 27 contests in front of partisan fans at West Side Park.
 The homestand commenced with 11 straight victories, two of which were shutouts by Hutchison.
 The Chicago Inter Ocean gushed that the right-hander’s fastball “came like meteors through the star-lit sky” in his five-hit, 1-0 victory against the Reds on September 6.20 The Colts eventually moved into second place and pulled to within five games of the Bridegrooms with seven left to play, but the deficit proved too much to overcome.
 On September 29 Hutchison tossed what might be his best game as a big leaguer, a one-hit shutout with 10 K’s against the Boston Beaneaters.
 He also had the winning hit, a two-run single in the seventh.21

 Hutchison led the NL in wins (41), innings (603), starts (66), complete games (65), and games (71); and finished second in strikeouts (289) and walks (199) to the Giants’ 19-year-old phenom, Amos Rusie.
 Pitching was a young man’s position, making the accomplishments of the 30-year-old Hutchison even more striking.
 He was the oldest, by two years, of the 13 20-game winners and 12 hurlers who logged at least 300 innings.